mookjp/rails-docker-example/README.md

 For development environment, you can use `docker-compose-development.yml` on your local machine.

-It is bassically same as `docker-compose.yml` for staging or production environment but it shares your local Rails project with web container with using same image as staging/production.
+It is basically same as `docker-compose.yml` for staging or production environment but it shares your local Rails project with web container with using same image as staging/production.
 When you update code, you can see changes for it as you run `rails server` on your local too.

 This is `docker-compose-development.yml`: